-On last year’s trip to Fort Wayne, we did not have enough time to visit the Firefighters Museum.
-This year we made it a priority!
+During last year’s trip to Fort Wayne, we did not have enough time to visit the Firefighters Museum, but this year we made it a priority!
 I think the Fort Wayne Firefighters Museum is one of the best things to do in Fort Wayne with kids.
 Here’s why:

 #1 – So much history!
 The museum is housed in an original Engine House.

 I’m a sucker for history and standing in the place where so many brave souls served their city added a special dimension to the tour.
 The original Engine House containing the museum was built in 1893.
 The space could hold 4 horses, a hose wagon, a chemical wagon, and 6 men.
 As the city grew, the Engine House was doubled in size (1907) and more additions were added in 1909.
 This station was retired in 1972, following the construction of a new station on Main Street.

 One of my favorite displays was the original fire hose drying system.
 One man would climb a very steep staircase and drop the hose to someone standing below.
 I’d be the one refusing to climb!